99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 and when you deploy V2 change a % of traffic to the new one changing the Stage Var.
 (Canary Deployment)

 Integration types:
-- Mock: API Gateway return a response without sendig the request to the backend
+- Mock: API Gateway returns a response without sending the request to the backend
-- HTTP / AWS (lambda or AWS services): You must config the integration reqeuest and response, setup data mapping with mapping templates for request and response which means we can change the data before it reaches client or backend.
+- HTTP / AWS (lambda or AWS services): You must config the integration request and response, setup data mapping with mapping templates for request and response which means we can change the data before it reaches client or backend.
   Mapping template: modify parameters and strings, filter output results, use VTL scripting language for loops, if ecc..
 We can use it to convert from JSON (REST APIs) to XML (SOAP APIs)
-- AWS_PROXY (lambda proxy) incoming requesta from the client is input data to lambda without changing the data, the function handles all logic
+- AWS_PROXY (lambda proxy) incoming requests from the client is input data to lambda without changing the data, the function handles all logic

-It has integration with Open API spec. (its a common way to define REST APIs, using API defined as code.
+It has integration with Open API spec. (it's a common way to define REST APIs, using API defined as code.

-Can config API Gateway to perform validation so if the data structure doesnt correspond to a scherma returns 400-error (reduces nr of calls made)
+Can config API Gateway to perform validation so if the data structure doesn't correspond to a schema returns 400-error (reduces nr of calls made)

 Caching API responses: reduces the nr of calls made, default TTL is 300s, min 0 max 1hr Caches are different for every stage.
-We can invalidate the Cache immediatly and flush it, or the user can do that with max-age=0 if it has the IAM Auth.
+We can invalidate the Cache immediately and flush it, or the user can do that with max-age=0 if it has the IAM Auth.

-You can make your API aval. for money to customers.
-We can config how much and fast they can access them, how many calls possible, use API Keys to identify them, callsers pass the key in x-api-key header.
+You can make your API available for money to customers.
+We can config how much and fast they can access them, how many calls possible, use API Keys to identify them, callers pass the key in x-api-key header.
 Throttling default 10000 rps across all API, in case it happens Error 429 too many req.
-Can set Stage limit and Method limit ti increase performance
+Can set Stage limit and Method limit to increase performance

 CloudWatch Logs: Log contains info about request/response body

 X-Ray: enable tracing to get extra info

-CloudWatch Metrics: Metrics based on stages, CacheHitCount & CacheMissCount, Count (nr of req), IntegrationLatency (time between request and response from the backend), Latency (time between request and send response to user), 4XXError (client side) 5XXError (server side)
+CloudWatch Metrics: Metrics based on stages, CacheHitCount & CacheMissCount, Count (nr of req), IntegrationLatency (time between request and response from the backend), Latency (time between request and sending response to user), 4XXError (client side) 5XXError (server side)

-CORS: must be enable if u want to recieve calls from another domain
+CORS: must be enabled if u want to receive calls from another domain

 # CICD

 Automate and Push code without doing anything else we want to push code in a repo and deploy it to AWS.

-CI: Continious integration, devs will push code to repo, a testing / build checks code, the dev gets feedback and fix bugs we dont need to test the code its all automatic
+CI: Continuous integration, devs will push code to repo, a testing / build checks code, the dev gets feedback and fix bugs we don't need to test the code it's all automatic
-CD: Continous delivery: Ensures that the sw can be relased reliably after the test and build.
-We ensure deploy happens often and quck, shift away from "one release every 3 months" to "5 releases a day"
+CD: Continous delivery: Ensures that the sw can be released reliably after the test and build.
+We ensure deploy happens often and quickly, shift away from "one release every 3 months" to "5 releases a day"

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/7e9b3b94-9646-401f-a808-3bac71924293">

 - CodePipeline: automate pipeline.
-Visual workflow tool to orchestate CICD.
+Visual workflow tool to orchestrate CICD.
 We can control the Source / build / test / deplot / invoke stages.
 If a stage fails pipeline stops.
 You can create events for failed pipelines / events with CloudWatch events.

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/bc65a9a7-7ddf-4d4c-86a5-fe9e9a28747e">

 - CodeCommit: store the code, Versioning control using a version control system.
 Its fully managed, SSH/HTTPS auth.
-  IAM Plicies, encryption at rest with AWS KMS, in transit,
+  IAM Policies, encryption at rest with AWS KMS, in transit,

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/cc98d861-4d4f-4ab7-90fd-260eda8be962">

 - CodeBuild: Build and test code.
 The build instructions are in buildspec.yml (must be at root of code like .git).
   Logs can be used in S3 / cloudwatch. we can use CloudWatch Metrics to monitor build statistics.
-  Detect faild build and triggers / alarms.
+  Detect failed build and triggers / alarms.
-  Dont store codefuild secrets as plaintext in env. vars.
+  Don't store codefuild secrets as plaintext in env. vars.
 Instead environment vars can reference parameters store parameters, or secrets manager secrets.

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/f0d2d3dc-08c8-4b10-a775-e59e55911a99">

 - CodeDeploy: automate deploy code to EC2 / lambda (help automate with traffic shift linear / canary) / ECS (only Blue- green).
 Rollback / deploy capability.
 Gradual deploy control (AllAtOnce, HalfAtATime,OneAtTime,Custom, Blue-green).
-  AppSpe.yml file says how deploys shoud happen.
-Must run a CodeDeploy Afent on the target instance.
+  AppSpe.yml file says how deploys should happen.
+Must run a CodeDeploy Agent on the target instance.

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/99ca4948-7aae-4adb-9221-4d657205ab0f">